 If you overcook the turkey- Keep warm broth and a pat of melted butter on hand, mix them together and ladle a little bit over the carved turkey to add moisture if you have any mishaps.

-The next day, Let the turkey sit at room temp for 20-25 minutes to remove the chill.
-Cover tightly with foil (make sure you’ve removed the plastic) and heat at 325 F. degrees until the internal temperature of the turkey reaches 165 degrees, about 45 minutes to an hour.
-You can bake it along with other items, but check it occasionally as overcooking it will dry it out.
-The stock will allow the turkey to steam and help keep it moist.
+In either method, the broth and butter adds a liquid and a fat which will allow the turkey to steam and keep it moist.
 The skin won’t be crispy at this point, so you can remove it.
-Before serving, slice and add to a serving platter, spooning just a bit of broth over the turkey.
+Before serving, add to a serving platter, spooning a little hot broth and butter over the turkey.
 Serve alongside the gravy and other trimmings, as usual.

 FOR THE GRAVY